vman049/MultilingualLexicalSemantics/README.md

 # MultilingualLexicalSemantics

 Code to train, translate, and evaluate models.
 To run this code, first download and extract the data from http://opus.nlpl.eu/OpenSubtitles-v2018.php.
-For example, for EN-BR, use the commands:
+For example, for EN-BN, use the commands:

 ```
 $ mkdir -p data/en-bn \&\& cd data/en-bn